applevir/STEAK/README.md

 If you want to search for known non-reference integrations, it's best to trust the respective literature for your TE of interest.

+For an updated database of human retrotransposons see dbRIP: http://dbrip.brocku.ca

 Questions or help